apollo

 How does the drug interact with 6Ipzocin 30 mg Injection 1 ml:

-Taking Clozapine with 6Ipzocin 30 mg Injection 1 ml can increase the risk and severity of side effects.
+Using 6Ipzocin 30 mg Injection 1 ml together with chlorphenesin can increase the risk of serious side effects.

 How to manage the interaction:

-Taking 6Ipzocin 30 mg Injection 1 ml with Clozapine together can possibly result in an interaction, but can be taken together if prescribed by a doctor.
-However, consult a doctor if you experience dizziness, drowsiness, difficulty concentrating, and impairment in judgment.
-Do not discontinue any medications without consulting your doctor.
+There may be a possibility of interaction between 6Ipzocin 30 mg Injection 1 ml and Chlorphenesin, but it can be taken if prescribed by a doctor.
+However, if you experience dizziness, drowsiness, difficulty concentrating, and impairment in judgment contact your doctor immediately.
+Do not stop using any medications without first talking to your doctor.

 Severe